vmware/weathervane/doc/userDocs/usersGuide.md

 #### Specifying Kubernetes Clusters<a name="kubernetesClusters"></a>

 The `kubernetesClusters` block describes the Kubernetes cluster(s) on which Weathervane runs.
 This is a JSON list of JSON objects, where each object represents a Kubernetes cluster.
-At least one Kubernetes cluster must be specified, and the parameters `name`, `kubeconfigFile`, and
-`kubeconfigContext` must be specified for each cluster.
+At least one Kubernetes cluster must be specified, and the parameters `name`, `kubeconfigFile`, and `kubeconfigContext` must be specified for each cluster.
 See [Configuring Kubernetes Cluster(s) for Weathervane](#configuring-clusters) for details.

+The namespace parameters control the generation or selection of namespace names for a Kubernetes cluster.
+These parameters are optional.
+See [Configuring Namespaces](#namespaces) for an overview of the Weathervane's use of namespaces, and [Advanced Topics](#advanced-namespaces) for instructions on using these parameters.

 ##### name<a name="kubernetesClusters-name"></a>